MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 4. App Engine automatically scales & load balances them
 5. Application can make calls to services using APIs:
    1. NoSQL to make data persistent
-   2. caching of the data using memcached
+   2. caching of the data using Memcached
-   3. searching, logging, user logging
+   3. searching, logging, a user logging
    4. ability to launch actions, not triggered by user requests, like:
       1. task queues and
       2. task scheduler

 ### 6.3.
 Google App Engine Flexible Environment, Container

-If the standard environment is not for you, but you want to have the benefits of App Engine, use a flexible environment, where instead of a sandbox you can specify the container you App Engine runs in.
-You application runs inside a Docker Container on Google Compute Engine’s VM.
+If the standard environment is not for you, but you want to have the benefits of App Engine, use a flexible environment, where instead of a sandbox you can specify the container your App Engine runs in.
+Your application runs inside a Docker Container on Google Compute Engine’s VM.

 App Engine manages these Compute Engine VMs for you:

 - health checked
 - healed
 - you choose in which geographic location they are run in
-- critical, backwards compatible updates are automatically applied So you can just focus on your code.
+- critical, backward compatible updates are automatically applied So you can just focus on your code.

-App Engine flexible environment use standard runtime, can access App Engine services, like:
+App Engine flexible environment use standard runtime, it can access App Engine services, like:

 - Datastore
 - Memcache